One of my patients recently inquired about the safety of protein powder for children. This question prompted thorough consideration.

 However, it is possible that your child may have dietary allergies and intolerances that may make milk-based protein powder products unsuitable.

-If you are considering supplementing your child's diet because maybe they aren't eating enough protein-rich foods, then it's always best to start with very small doses.
+If you are considering supplementing your child's diet because maybe they aren't eating enough protein-rich foods, then it's always best to start with very small doses and the best protein for kids.
 This will allow you to monitor any reactions and negative health effects.

 How Can Kids Increase Protein In Their Diet?